underscoreio/essential-slick/src/pages/1-basics.md

  - you need a working Internet connection to get started; and
  - the first `compile` command you issue could take a while to complete.

-If you haven't used sbt before, you may find the [sbt Tutorial](link-sbt-tutorial) useful.
+If you haven't used sbt before, you may find the [sbt Tutorial][link-sbt-tutorial] useful.
 </div>

 ## Example: A Sequel Odyssey